dixonly/esxcliext/README.md

  - netstats - Same as running net-stats
  - vsip - same as running vsipioctl

-Not all the options of nsxcli and nsxdpcli are exposed.
+Not all the options of nsxcli and nsxdp-cli are exposed.
 If you need other commands or sub-commmands implemented, let me know.
 I will avoid adding non-read-only support; for vsipioctl, I do allow for the command options that reset stats or counters to 0.

 In order for vsipioctl to be useful, the output of summarize-dvfilter is already required.
 I've added that as a sub-command under vsip.

 ## Build
-A pre-build copy of th esxcli-nsx-ext.vib is already included in the repository - I have only tested this VIB on ESXi8.
+A pre-built copy of the esxcli-nsx-ext.vib is already included in the repository - I have only tested this VIB on ESXi8.
 If you want to recreate it, run the python script vibcreate.py to generate the extensions and create the esxcli-nsx-ext.vib.
 The host running vibcreate.py must have the python extensions specified in the python import list, tar, gzip, and ar.

 ```text
 $ ./vibcreate.py